In line with our transparency policy, we are publishing a comprehensive list of all the past security issues of Trezor and our related services.

 The bootloader verifies the firmware signature.
 The device only runs if the firmware is correctly signed by SatoshiLabs.
 Otherwise, the Trezor warns you.

 Trezor hardware case is ultrasonically welded, making it difficult to be restored after breakage.

 Operations with private and public keys are only allowed after user authentication via PIN.

 The bootloader erases memory on firmware update and restores it only if the firmware signature is valid.
 Downgrade wipes the memory.

 The bootloader is write protected, as the JTAG is disabled.
-MCU is safeguarded by RDP Level 2.
+MCU is safeguarded by the Memory Protection Unit.

 Your recovery seed protects you against theft, loss or destruction of your device.
 Simply restore the recovery seed, and your wallet is back.